julianjca/juliancanderson.com/src/content/blog/now/index.md

 - I am currenty working on web3 (Front End + Solidity).

 ### Writing
-I am creating my own [newsletter](https://juliancanderson.com/subscribe).
+I am creating my own [newsletter](https://julian.so/subscribe).
 I am trying to write regularly and currently sending email once a week.

-I also write here in my own [blog](https://juliancanderson.com/blog).
+I also write here in my own [blog](https://julian.so/blog).
 I am writing about self development and planning to do a book review too.

 ### Reading
 - The Making of Prince of Persia
 - The Dark Forest
 - Snow Crash
-- Why The West Rule for Now
-- The Acent of Money
+- Dune

 ### Learning
 - Currently still learning about crypto / web3 (NFTs, DAOs, and DeFi).
 - Improving my Solidity skill.

 ### Game
 - The Legend of Zelda: Breath of the Wild
 - DOTA 2
 - Diablo 2
+- Pokemon Brilliant Diamond

 <br>

-*Updated: December 28th, 2020*
+*Updated: November 29th, 2021*